 - Download and install Disk Drill.
 To do this, head to cleverfiles.com and wait for the file to download.
 Then click diskdrill.dmg and follow the on-screen instructions to finish the installation process.

 - You’ll be asked to choose the recovery location of your folder.
 It is best to choose a location that isn’t on the same drive.
-Click OK to confirm.
+Click Next to proceed.

 - Once the folder is recovered, you’ll see a screen saying Data recovery complete.
 You can either quit Disk Drill or click Show results in Finder to view the restored folder.